-The Laboratoires d'excellence action (LABEX) relating to the Programme Investissements d'Avenir to provide significant resources to research units with international visibility, to enable them to compete on an equal footing with their foreign counterparts, to attract internationally renowned researchers and teacher-researchers and to build an integrated policy for high-level research and development.
+The Laboratoires d'excellence action (LABEX) relating to the Investments for the Future programme (« Programme des Investissements d'Avenir ») to provide significant resources to research units with international visibility, to enable them to compete on an equal footing with their foreign counterparts, to attract internationally renowned researchers and teacher-researchers and to build an integrated policy for high-level research and development.

 The ambition of LABEX is:

-- to increase scientific excellence and originality, the transfer of knowledge produced and the international visibility of Aix-Marseille University;
+- to increase scientific excellence and originality, the transfer of knowledge produced and the international visibility of Aix-Marseille Université;

 - to guarantee the excellence of the courses and to play a leading role in master's and doctoral level courses;